iTwin/itwinjs-core/docs/learning/display/index.md

 The display system is divided into two subsystems:
 - The WebGL-based tile renderer running on the [frontend](../frontend/index.md), responsible for displaying the contents of [Viewport]($frontend)s; and
-- The native-code tile generator running on the [backend](../backend/index.md), responsible for [producing tiles](./TileFormat.md) from the contents of an iModel.
+- The native-code tile generator running on the [backend](../backend/index.md), responsible for producing tiles in [iMdl format](./TileFormat.md) from the contents of an iModel.

 A [caching layer](./TileCache.md) may be introduced between the frontend and backend subsystems to supply previously-generated tiles; or the backend may maintain its own internal cache.